vinceskahan/v5wiki/Python-3-strategy.md

 Python 2 and 3.
 Indeed, this was the major motivation in creating Python 3, with all its upwards incompatibilities.

-In Python 2, strings are one-byte sequences.
-If you want to represent characters that take more than one byte, you must encode them using an encoding like UTF-8.
-Python 2 also has Unicode strings, but they are not the default.
-You must explicitly create them either by using the `u` prefix, or by decoding a regular string.
+In Python 2, `str` and `unicode` are separate types.
+An `str` is a sequence of bytes, a `unicode` is a sequence of code points.
+You go back and forth between them by using `encode` and `decode`.

-In Python 3, strings are unicode sequences.
-They are created by default.
+In Python 3, there is no type `unicode`, only `str`, which like Python 2's `unicode`, is a sequence of code points.
+By default, all strings are Unicode.
+Python 3 has a separate type, `bytearray` or `bytes`, to represent sequences of bytes.
+Like Python 2, you go back and forth between them using `encode` and `decode`, except the byte representation ends up as `bytes`, not `str`.

-Carefully review the semantics of any strings in the file and decide whether it's a true string (which will become Unicode under Python 3), or what I'll call a "byte string."
+Carefully review the semantics of any strings in the file and decide whether it's a true string (which will be Unicode under Python 3), or what I'll call a "byte string."
 Most of the time, you want a true string, but an important exception is strings used in drivers sent to and from the hardware.
 These are really sequences of bytes.

 To write code that will run under both versions of Python, you must be clear which role you intend the string to play.